ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 3] English Sounds Are Sometimes New

-Another reason why English can be very challenging for doctors and others from non-English speaking backgrounds is because there are a lot of sounds in English.
+Another reason why English can be very challenging for doctors and other medical professionals from non-English speaking backgrounds is because there are a lot of sounds in English.

 We have 24 different consonant sounds.
 For many non-native English speakers some of these will be sounds that don’t exist in their first language.